frankxsu11ivan/Election_Analysis/README.txt

 #county with the highest turnout
 #Ching Gow!

-The Module 3 narritive of the analysis. the scripting went relatively well although the challenge was not able to use python in Gitbash.
+The Module Deliverable 3 Overview of the election analysis. the scripting went relatively well although the challenge was not able to use python in Gitbash.
-Print'Hello world' was effective and there alot of time was spent trying to debug. overall analysis is to execute python to run, sort and calcutate values.then execute pyton to preform calculations on data structures. the election results are read to text file (#in progress) and to the command line.
+Print 'Hello world' was effective and there alot of time was spent trying to debug.
+Overall analysis is to execute python to run, sort and calculate values.
+Then execute python to preform calculations on data structures.
+The election results are read to text file (#in progress) and to the command line.

+Election-Audit Results
+Votes cast == 369,711
+County votes and percentages == CCS:23% (85,213), DG:73% (272,892), RD:3% (11,606)
+County Winning votes and Winning Percentage == 272,892, 73%
+Breakdown candidate Charles 23% (85,213)
+Breakdown candidate Dianne 73% (272,892)
+Breakdown candidate Raymond 3% (11,606)
+Winning candidate won the election is Dianne with 73% of the count and total vote being 272,892

+Election-Audit Summary.
+This script can be used by the election commission to gather data and sparse sort and analyze results.
+Data can be gathered and quickly tracked with a working script. then the Candidates can take this data and use for future campaigns.